Multi Proxy Anchor Family Loss for Several Types of Gradients: Evaluation

 \subsection{Comparison of state-of-the-art Losses}

 In this section, we compared MPA loss with state-of-the-art losses.
 We show the comparison of recall@k and nDCG@k on CUB-200-2011, Cars196, and SOP in table \ref{CUB_Result}, table \ref{Cars_Result}, and table \ref{SOP_Result}, respectively.
-In CUB-200-2011 and Cars196, MPA loss was the best performance compared with the other DML losses.
-Especially, MPA loss achieved a higher at nDCG@k by $1.4$ than ProxyAnchor loss in Cars196.
-However, SoftTriple loss was the best performance compared with MPA loss and ProxyAnchor loss, and MPA loss and ProxyAnchor loss accuracies were not much different in the SOP dataset.
+In CUB-200-2011 and Cars196, MPA loss and MPA-AP loss had the best performance compared to the other DML losses.
+Furthermore, MPA loss and MPA-AP loss were mostly the same accuracies in the two datasets.
+Alternatively, SoftTriple loss was the best performance compared to MPA-family losses and ProxyAnchor loss, and MPA loss and ProxyAnchor loss accuracies were not much different in the SOP dataset.

+In terms of MAP@R, unlike the other metrics, ProxyAnchor loss was the highest MAP@R. These differences would be based on the search length.
+Search length R depends on the number of positive data each class.
+The mean of R is $58.64$, $84.70$, and $5.35$ in CUB-200-2011, Cars196, and SOP, respectively.
+The search length R is too long for CUB-200-2011 and Cars196 and too short for SOP.
+Generally, as the amount of data per class increases, each class distribution forms a manifold, making an evaluation with long search lengths inappropriate.
+Alternatively, MAP@R lacks flexibility and comparability for short search lengths, as shown in table \ref{MetricsExamples}.
+Therefore, our experiment mainly uses Recall@1 and nDCG@k.